Natural baby wipes are one area that I’ve really been taking the easy, convenient road with since Yusuf was born nearly 2 years ago (already?!).

 If you’re keeping your wipes on the roll, you’ll have to flip your container over after about 5-10 minutes and make sure the wipes are soaked very well.
 Once they’re soaked, you can just pull the cardboard roll right out of the center and pull up one wipe, which will get the roll started.

-- 1 tablespoon castile soap (or other natural, mild soap)
+- 1 tablespoon liquid castile soap ( (or other natural, mild soap)

 - 1 tablespoon aloe vera gel

-- 1 roll strong paper towels (Bounty or Viva)
+- 1 roll strong paper towels ( (like Bounty or Viva; or small cotton cloths))

-- Storage container (old wipes container, tupperware, plastic ice cream bucket,
+- Storage container ( (old wipes container, tupperware, plastic ice cream bucket, etc.))

-- Cut the roll of paper towels in half with a sharp knife.
+- Cut the roll of paper towels in half with a sharp, non-serrated knife.

 - Place one half of the roll in a tall container (or accordion fold the towels and place in an old wipes container).

-- In a small bowl, add the water, castile soap, aloe vera, witch hazel, almond oil and grapefruit seed extract, and stir to mix well.
+- In a small bowl, add the water, castile soap, aloe vera, witch hazel, grapefruit extract, and olive oil, and stir to mix well.

 - Add the essential oils and stir to combine.